redis/redis-om-node/README.md

 #### Full-Text Search

 By default, a string matches the entire string.
-So, if the title of your album is "The Righteous & The Butterfly", to find that album using it's title, you'll need to provide the entire string.
+So, if the title of your album is "The Righteous & The Butterfly", to find that album using its title, you'll need to provide the entire string.
 However, you can configure a string for full-text search in the schema by setting `textSearch` to `true`:

 ```javascript
   ...